 - The soft center cam provides very smooth joystick (or rudder pedals) travel; even when crossing from the pitch into the roll axis, and vice versa, the user usually does not feel much of the transition between axes (this is even smoother when using a Gunfighter with stick extension).
 The soft center cam might be the most realistic way to enjoy helicopter and fixed-wing simulations.

-- The hard center cam provides a definite center detent to which the axes return to, based on the centering springs.
-The user would feel a hard center position when transition between axes.
-Using such hard center cam might be beneficial when the user desires precise cutoffs when transitioning between axes, avoiding axes bleeding into each other while maneuvering.
+- The hard center cam provides a definite center detent to which the axes return, based on the centering springs.
+The user would feel a hard center position when transitioning between axes.
+Using such a hard center cam might be beneficial when the user desires precise cutoffs when transitioning between axes, avoiding axes bleeding into each other while maneuvering.

 - When combining different cams with different spring strengths per axis, VKB users can truly tweak their experience in many different ways and make their joystick or rudder pedal set a very unique and personal experience for their flight simulation enjoyment.

-VKB offers different stand-alone grips for their high-end joysticks, such as the Gunfighter or Gladiator Pro series.
+VKB offers different stand-alone grips for their Gunfighter and Gladiator NXT series of joysticks.

 This allows a user to purchase different stand-alone grips and swap them with one another.
-Some grips, such as the Modern Combat Grip (MCG) or Kosmosima (SCG) series offer more programmable buttons and axes configurations for combat jet (or space) simulations, while other grips (e.g., the KG12) allow users to experience a more WWII-inspired setup.
+Some grips, such as the Modern Combat Grip (MCG) or Space Combat Grip (SCG) series offer more programmable buttons and axes configurations for combat jet (or space) simulations, while other grips (e.g., the KG12) allow users to experience a more WWII-inspired setup.

-You might have noticed a small amount of lean to either side when your VKB Gunfighter, Gladiator, or legacy Mamba is centered.
+You might have noticed a small amount of lean to either side when your VKB Gunfighter (or Gladiator Pro or legacy Mamba) is centered.